Travellers can reserve train tickets in Malaysia and receive the electronic tickets issued by KTM Berhad by email, ready for boarding.

 The railway network in Peninsular Malaysia consist of 1,699 kilometres of metre gauge tracks.

-The main terminus are Padang Besar Railway Station marking the end of the West Coast Line, Butterworth Railway Station serving Penang, KL Sentral Railway Station serving Kuala Lumpur, Gemas Railway Station, JB Sentral Railway Station serving Johor Bahru, and Tumpat Railway Station marking the end of the East Coast Line.
+The main terminus are Padang Besar Railway Station marking the end of the West Coast Line, Butterworth Railway Station serving Penang, KL Sentral Railway Station serving Kuala Lumpur, Gemas Railway Station JB Sentral Railway Station and Kempas Baru Railway Station serving Johor Bahru, and Tumpat Railway Station marking the end of the East Coast Line.

 The railway network is divided in two lines that intersect at Gemas junction: